wweiss/aws-serverless-sns-email-forms/README.md

     iii.
 Select "reCaptcha v2" for the "reCaptcha type". *Currently, only v2 is supported*.

     iv.
-Under "Domains", enter all the domains that you app will operate under.
+Under "Domains", enter all the domains that your app will operate under.

     v.
 Enter you email address under "Owners".